Daenan Gyimah

 Daenan "Kofi" Gyimah (born 16 January 1998) is a Canadian professional volleyball player who plays as a middle blocker for LKPS Lublin and the Canada national team.

 Career

 Club

 Gyimah attended the University of California, Los Angeles, playing for the UCLA Bruins from 2016 to 2020.
 In 2018, he helped the Bruins to the NCAA national final, and was named to the all-tournament team.

-After a three-year haitus from volleyball, Gyimah joined Finnish professional club Hurrikaani Loimaa in December 2023.
+After a three-year hiatus from volleyball, Gyimah joined Finnish professional club Hurrikaani Loimaa in December 2023.
 For the 2024–2025 season, Gyimah played with Arago de Sète in the French Ligue A.

 In 2025, Gyimah signed for Polish club LKPS Lublin.

 National team

 Gyimah played for the U21 national team in 2016 and 2017.

 He was first named to the Senior national team in 2019 for Volleyball Nations League.
 Following a hiatus from volleyball, Gyimah rejoined the national team in 2024.

 In 2025, Gyimah represented Canada at the 2025 FIVB World Championship.